noxasch/flutter_app_widget/app_widget/README.md

 ```

 #### updateWidget
-You can get the `widgetId` if you store the id during `onConfigureWidget` or call `appWidgetPlugin.getWidgetIds()`
+Make sure you store the `widgetId` during widget configuration.
-to get all widgets Id.

 Most of the time you'll want to update widget via workmanager.
-See below
+See [below](#handling-widget-update-using-in-flutter-workmanger)
-how to use the extension in workmanager.
+how to use the plugin in workmanager.

 ```dart
 await appWidgetPlugin.updateWidget(